grycap/im/doc/source/dashboard.rst

   and an avatar obtained from `Gravatar <https://www.gravatar.com/>`_.
 In this menu the user can access their "Service Credentials" with the cloud providers or logout the application.

-Service Crecentials
+Cloud Crecentials
 ^^^^^^^^^^^^^^^^^^^

-This page enable the user to specify the project/VO to be used to access available sites.
-In the list (:ref:`Fig. 2 <figure_dash_cred_list>`) the user can edit or delete the current value for the selected site.
+This page enable the user to specify the credentials to access any cloud provider it has access to.
+In the list (:ref:`Fig. 2 <figure_dash_cred_list>`) the user can edit, delete and enable/disable the selected cloud credential.
-This must be done before using a site in case that the user belongs to more that one project in the specific site.
-In this case if not set some erros may appear in the dropdown list of Site images or deploying the VMs.

 .. _figure_dash_cred_list:
 .. figure:: images/dash_cred_list.png

    Fig 2.
-List of Service Crecentials.
+List of Cloud Crecentials.

-Editing the Credentials will show a modal form (:ref:`Fig. 3 <figure_dash_edit_cred>`) where the user has the ability to select the project/VO from a dropdown list.
-This list is generated using the information available from the sites and the list of VOs the user is member.
+Editing or adding the credentials will show a modal form (:ref:`Fig. 3 <figure_dash_edit_cred>`) where the user has the ability to specify all the parameters needed to access each cloud provider supported.
+In particular for `EGI Cloud Compute sites <https://www.egi.eu/services/cloud-compute/>`_ sites the user only has to select one of the VOs he is member and one of sites that supports that VO.
+These dropdown fields are generated using the information available from the sites and the list of VOs the user is member.

 .. _figure_dash_edit_cred:
 .. figure:: images/dash_edit_cred.png

    Fig 3.
-Edit a Crecential.
+Edit/Add a Crecential.

 TOSCA Templates